Nikhilesh-hub/TTS-Streamlit-App/README.md

 ### Deployment Issues

-- **Pillow Installation Failures**: If you encounter errors with Pillow installation during deployment, ensure you're using a compatible Python version (3.10.x recommended) and that Pillow is explicitly listed in requirements.txt.
+- **Package Installation Failures**: This project has been configured to avoid Pillow installation issues by removing it from dependencies, as it's not directly used in the app but is a dependency of Streamlit.

-- **Dependency Conflicts**: Some newer Python versions (like 3.13.x) may have compatibility issues with certain packages.
-If you encounter build errors, try specifying Python 3.10.12 in your runtime.txt file.
+- **Dependency Conflicts**: The project uses Python 3.9.18 (specified in runtime.txt) with exact package versions to avoid compatibility issues.
+If you encounter build errors, check the logs for specific package failures.

 - **Memory Errors**: If you encounter memory errors during deployment, try reducing the size of your dependencies or upgrading to a higher tier on your hosting platform.